Where to Find Affordable Proofreading Services

 You can also view a graph showing the total number of reviews a seller has received for each star rating (1–5).

-For example, maybe a seller has 25 five-star ratings, 3 four-star ratings, 1 three-star rating, and no two- or one-star ratings.
+For example, a seller might have 25 five-star ratings, 3 four-star ratings, 1 three-star rating, and no two- or one-star ratings.

 A green